 Are your customer relationships clutching their chests and gasping for air?
 You need help, stat.
 Don’t sit by and monitor the situation while it bleeds out on the floor.
 Instead, take steps to proactively address the bond between brand and customer and extend its lifespan for years to come.

-The Perx Lifestyle Marketing Platform (LMP) changes how your customer loyalty program impacts customers.
-With Perx LMP, You can:
+The Perx Loyalty and Engagement Platform (LMP) changes how your customer loyalty program impacts customers.
+With Perx Platform, You can:

 - Power customer interactions with constant opportunities.